Should we test the model assumptions before running a model-based test?: Results for some specific test problems

 Historically the first problem for which preliminary MS testing and combined procedures were investigated was whether to test the equal variances assumption for comparing the means of two samples.
 Until now this is the problem for which most work investigating combined procedures exists.
-Let $X_1, X_2, ..., X_n$ be distributed i.i.d. according to $P_{\mu_1,\sigma_1^2}$ and $Y_1, Y_2, ..., Y_n$ be distributed i.i.d. according to $P_{\mu_2,\sigma_2^2}$, where $P_{\mu,\sigma^2}$ denotes the normal distribution with mean $\mu$ and variance $\sigma^2$.
+Let $X_1, X_2, ..., X_n$ be distributed i.i.d. according to $P_{\mu_1,\sigma_1^2}$ and $Y_1, Y_2, ..., Y_n$ be distributed i.i.d. according to $P_{\mu_2,\sigma_2^2}$, where $P_{\mu,\sigma^2}$ denotes a distribution with mean $\mu$ and variance $\sigma^2$.
+Most but not all literature consider $P_{\mu,\sigma^2}={\cal N}(\mu,\sigma^2)$, the normal distribution.
 If $\sigma_1^2=\sigma_2^2$, the standard two-sample \textit{t}-test using a pooled variance estimator from both samples (MC test) is optimal.
 For $\sigma_1^2\neq\sigma_2^2$ Welch's approximate \textit{t}-test with adjusted degrees of freedom depending on the two individual variances (AU test) is often recommended, see \cite{Welch38,Satterthwaite46,Welch47}.

-The normal distribution assumption will be discussed below, but the historical starting point is the equal variances assumption.
+The equal variances assumption is the historical starting point for investigations of the impact of MS testing.
 Early authors beginning from \cite{Bancroft44} did not frame the problem in terms of ``making sure that model assumptions are fulfilled'', but rather asked, in a pragmatic manner, under what circumstances pooling variances is advantageous.
 If the two variances are in fact equal or very similar, it is better to use all observations for estimating a single variance hopefully precisely, whereas if the two variances are very different, the use of a pooled variance will give a biased assessment of the variation of the means and their difference.

 It has been demonstrated that the two sample \textit{t}-test is very robust against violations of equality of variances when sample sizes are equal as shown by \cite{Hsu38,Scheffe70,PoYeOw82,Zimmerman06}.
 When both variances and sample sizes are unequal, the probability of the Type-I error exceeds the nominal significance level if the larger variance is associated with the smaller sample size and vice versa (\cite{Zimmerman06,WieAle07,Moder10}), which is amended by Welch's \textit{t}-test. \cite{BanHan77} published a bibliography of the considerable amount of literature on that problem available already at that time.
 One reason for the popularity of the variance pooling problem in early work is that, as long as normality is assumed, only the ratio of the variances needs to be varied to cover the case of violated model assumptions, which makes it easier to achieve theoretical results without computer-intensive simulations.